 WAC testing comprises two parts: solid analysis and leachate analysis.
 The solid analysis determines how organic the material is and tests for some key contaminants.
 The leachate analysis determines the level of contamination that will potentially leach out of the material once it is in the landfill, which could potentially impact groundwater or surface water.

 There are three types of WAC testing: inert, hazardous and stable non-reactive hazardous.
 A ‘full’ WAC suite covers the testing required for all three types of WAC suite.
 While inert and hazardous landfills are fairly common, stable non-reactive hazardous landfills (or cells within a landfill) are much rarer; these landfills typically accept material which is non-hazardous chemically but contains hazardous levels of asbestos.
 There are no WAC thresholds for non-hazardous landfills.

 If the soil isn’t being disposed of to inert or hazardous landfill, WAC testing isn’t required.

 Can I use WAC testing to classify my waste?

 No, WAC testing does not tell you if the waste is hazardous or non-hazardous and therefore can’t be used to classify it.
 WAC testing is the second stage of the process and will only tell you what type of landfill can be used to dispose of the soil, once it has already been classified as hazardous or non-hazardous waste.

-Waste classification is a two stage process.
+For soils arising from contaminated or potentially contaminated sites, waste classification is a two stage process.
 Firstly, the soil is subject to laboratory analysis and the data is used to classify the material as either hazardous or non-hazardous waste, following the procedure in Environment Agency Document WM3.

 The result of waste classification is a List of Waste code, which defines the source of the material and whether it is hazardous or non-hazardous.
 Common examples are 17-05-03* for hazardous soils and 17-05-04 for non-hazardous soils.